 The Features of Safety Incentive Programs

-For a safety recognition program — also known as a safety incentive program — to work effectively, the program should be:
+For a safety rewards and recognition program — also known as a safety incentive program — to work effectively, the program should be:

 A safety incentives program should inspire a positive attitude change toward safety for employees and other members of staff.
 Making the program fun will foster a constructive atmosphere and inspire employees to have a positive attitude about safety and safe behavior.

 To work properly, a program with safety incentives must be understandable.
 It should be clear, concise, and easy for employees to grasp quickly.
 This is not the kind of situation where you want people to learn as they go — everything should be laid out and understood before implementation.

 The incentives for safety and safe behavior must be rewarding.
 Obviously, employees should be motivated to achieve the incentives.
 One of the best ways to ensure your incentives are desirable is to simply ask your employees what they want and what will motivate them.

 Peer pressure is often frowned upon for a number of reasons.
 However, when used in a healthy way, peer pressure can be a great benefit for workplace safety programs.
 This benefit can be achieved through group incentives.

 Group incentives are just as they sound: incentives for groups.
 If an entire group does well, there is a reward for all of them — as opposed to just one reward for one compliant employee.
 Creating an all-in-this-together atmosphere can go a long way in changing workplace team culture and a staff’s general attitude toward safety.